 In this course, students will analyze the evolution of technology in talent management, as well as the organizational and strategic aspects of integrating technological tools as part of the business value chain.
 They will evaluate technological advancements in human talent recruitment and selection processes, as well as in their training and professional development within organizations.
 In addition, students will distinguish the metrics for the evaluation of operations and work team performance.
-(Pre-requisite: BUAD 3000)

-HURE 3010: Employment and Labor Law: 3 credits
+HURE 3010: Employment and Labor Law: 3